Ina, Deskubre, Setbe:

 In December 2014, the Master of Public Administration degree program was approved for membership under the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), which is considered the global standard in public service education.

-The School of Education and all of its degree programs are accredited under the National Council for Accreditation of Teacher Education (NCATE) through the Council for the Accreditation of Educator Preparation (CAEP) system.
+The School of Education and all of its degree programs have previously been accredited under the National Council for Accreditation of Teacher Education (NCATE) through the Council for the Accreditation of Educator Preparation (CAEP) system.
+The school is now pursuing accreditation by the Association for Advancing Quality in Educator Preparation (AAQEP).

-Additionally, programs provided by the School of Education to prepare candidates for teacher certification in elementary, secondary, second language elementary, and special education are accepted by the Guam Commission on Educator Certification.
+Additionally, programs provided by the School of Education to prepare candidates for teacher certification in elementary and secondary education are accepted by the Guam Commission on Educator Certification.

 The expected fundamental knowledge, skills, and values that the University of Guam student will have demonstrated upon completion of any degree are: